holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_skills_assessment_2/lesson_plan.md

 ## Lesson Plan

-The goal of this lesson is to pick up where we left off and get students doing a full day of programming.
-As I go around, I will suggest various things (e.g., types and tests) that will help each of them as they encounter a problem.
+The goal of this lesson is to give students enough information that they can continue to independently work through the skills assessment.
+Prior to them going off on their own, we will do a quick review.
+After that, I will introduce unit tests and explain why their so important.
+Finally, as a class we will solve a simple problem - complete with unit tests - before the students finally strike out on their own.

 ### Setup